The best things to do in Gastown are a great reflection of the area’s vagrant past and trendy, sophisticated present.

-Things to Do in Gastown
+Best Things to Do in Gastown Vancouver

-The gold medal of things to do in Gastown goes to this famous landmark.
+A must on any Vancouver itinerary, the gold medal of things to do in Gastown goes to this famous landmark.

-Built in 1977 to signify the completion of the Gastown Vancouver revitalization project, the clock steams away every quarter hour.
+Built-in 1977 to signify the completion of the Gastown Vancouver revitalization project, the clock steams away every quarter hour.

 And what’s that distinctive whistle chime?
 It’s the Westminster Quarters, the same chime heard at London’s Big Ben.

-The clock is on top of a steam grate that is a part of Vancouver’s downtown steam heating system.
+The clock is on top of a steam grate that is part of Vancouver’s downtown steam heating system.

 The Vancouver Lookout

-Located at the top of the Harbour Centre, a 5 minute walk from the Gastown Steamclock, Vancouver Lookout is an observation deck located 553 feet (168 metres) above sea level.
+Located at the top of the Harbour Centre, a 5-minute walk from the Gastown Steamclock, Vancouver Lookout is an observation deck located 553 feet (168 metres) above sea level.

 Here you get stunning panoramic views of the North Shore Mountains, The Pacific Ocean and Vancouver’s skyline.

-There’s also other faves like Stanley Park, the Lions Gate Bridge, and Canada Place.
+There are also other faves like Stanley Park, the Lions Gate Bridge, and Canada Place.

 Take advantage of the interactive displays or even a multi-lingual tour from a knowledgeable local guide to learn more about the city’s past, present and future.